sandstorm-io/sandstorm-website/_posts/2016-08-09-collections-app.md

 grain" action can result in all of your collaborators receiving access to the grain.

 Other apps can use the powerbox in the same way.
-You could write an alternative implementation of collections, either by starting from scratch or by forking [ours]( https://github.com/dwrensha/sandstorm-collections-app ).
-And apps whose primary purpose has nothing to do with collections can also benefit from the ability to request and offer grain references.
+You could write an alternative implementation of collections, either by starting from scratch or by forking [ours](https://github.com/sandstorm-io/collections-app ).
+Apps whose primary purpose has nothing to do with collections can also benefit from the ability to request and offer grain references.
 For example, a chat room could be enhanced by the ability to embed Sandstorm-aware links to other grains.
 Indeed, the latest release of